lamm-mit/Substrates/README.md

-# Substrates
+# Reading and Steering Materials Science-Mechanism Representations in an Open-Weight Language Model

-Research code and frozen prompt sets for **“Reading and Steering Materials Science-Mechanism Representations in an Open-Weight Language Model.”** This release applies the [Jacobian Lens](https://github.com/lamm-mit/jacobian-lens) to open-weight Hugging Face language models, with materials-science experiments
+Research code and data for **“Reading and Steering Materials Science-Mechanism Representations in an Open-Weight Language Model.”** This release applies the [Jacobian Lens](https://github.com/lamm-mit/jacobian-lens) to open-weight Hugging Face language models, with materials-science experiments